boldingd/EclipsePhaseContent/Kainouda2035.md

 > Credit to our an-cap neighbors, most of them where fine with the Cooperative, so the violent anti-mutualists failed to recruit and couldn't get a lot of support.
 > Most of these guys have since given up and left.

-Ultimately, the Thistledown Chamber was constructed, and the asteroid was spun for 0.18G at the "equator" in BF 8.
+Ultimately, the Thistledown Chamber was constructed, and the asteroid was spun — around its long axis, producing 0.18G at the "equator" — in BF 8.

 As the economy of Kainouda 2035 developed, as more infrastructure was constructed, and as the plans to spin the asteroid advanced, it began to become appealing territory.
 In BF 9, the Infinite Loop Consortium, a member of the Planetary Consortium, purchased space on the asteroid, and administered it along PC lines.